 - Toyota Motor Corporation Australia: We are acting for Toyota in relation to a class action brought in the Federal Court by owners of certain models of diesel vehicles that contain Diesel Particulate Filters (DPFs).

 - Vitamins Cartel: We acted Hoffmann LaRoche in a class action in the Federal Court arising from alleged anti-competitive conduct in the international vitamins industry.
 This case remains one of Australia's largest resolved private enforcement class actions.

 - Landfill Class Action: We advised an international insurer in the defence strategy applied to successfully resolve a complex multi-party class action in Supreme Court of Victoria in relation to toxic gas emissions from a major urban landfill.

 - Commonwealth Bank of Australia: We are acting for CBA and The Colonial Mutual Life Assurance Society Limited in a class action in the Federal Court concerning the sale of credit insurance products.

-- Barclays: We are advising Barclays in a £1 billion+ class action in the Federal Court including allegations that Barclays and five other defendants rigged the global foreign exchange market.
+- FX markets: We are advising on a £1 billion+ class action in the Federal Court including allegations that the defendants rigged the global foreign exchange market.
 This is the only competition class action commenced in Australia since the new cartel laws were introduced in July 2019.

 - AMP Life: We are acting in a class action in the Federal Court in which members of AMP superannuation funds seek compensation for alleged loss and damage caused by excessive account fees charged by AMP Life.